ethan-dowler/ethan-dowler.github.io/_posts/break-of-dawne/2023-04-02-book-announcement.md

 permalink: /break-of-dawne/book-announcement
 ---

+UPDATE: You can start reading the book [here](/break-of-dawne/chapters/1/revised)!

+---

 ## I'm Writing a Book!

 Hello friends.
 This is not the first crazy, creative idea I've had, but it's the latest (as of this writing).